omar-polo/gmid/README.md

 (outside of the sandbox) sets up a pipe and gives one end to the listener, while the other is bound to the CGI script standard output.
-This way, is still possible to execute CGI scripts without restrictions even in the presence of a sandbox.
+This way, is still possible to execute CGI scripts without restrictions even in the presence of a sandboxed network process.

-On OpenBSD, the listener process runs with the `stdio recvfd rpath inet` pledges, the executor has `stdio sendfd proc exec` as pledges;
-both have unveiled only the served directories.
+On OpenBSD, the listener runs with the `stdio recvfd rpath inet` pledges, while the executor has `stdio sendfd proc exec`; both have unveiled only the served directories.

 On FreeBSD, the executor process is sandboxed with `capsicum(4)`.

-On Linux, a `seccomp(2)` filter is installed to allow only certain syscalls, see [sandbox.c](sandbox.c) for more information on the BPF program.
+On Linux, a `seccomp(2)` filter is installed in the listener to allow only certain syscalls, see [sandbox.c](sandbox.c) for more information on the BPF program.

 In any case, you are invited to run gmid inside some sort of container/jail/chroot.